finos/FDC3/docs/api-bridging/spec.md

 * Receiving requests from the bridge.
 * Forwarding response to the bridge.

+Hence, message paths and propagation are simple.
+All messages to other desktop agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.

 ### Handshake, Authentication & Name Assignment
 On connection to the bridge, a handshake and authentication step must be completed.
 This allows:
 - The desktop agent to confirm that it is connecting to an FDC3 Desktop Agent Bridge, rather than another service exposed via a websocket.